GabeItchy/Schooliosis/Humanities/25022022 The Course of WWII in Europe and the Pacific.md

 23 August - Battle of Stalingrad

 Once the winter passes Hitler directs forces toward southern Russian oilfields where they reach Stalingrad.

+**1943**

+2 Feb - Nazis Surrender at Stalingrad

+Nov - Tehran conference allied forces strategise

+**1944**

+Sept - Allied forces invade the west of Germany and bomb Berlin

+**1945**

+8 March - Single raid on Tokyo by Allied Forces killed 83,000 people, mainly civilians
+				As US forces get closet to mainland Japan, Japanese de ufence becomes more desperate.
+				Japanese Kamikaze Pilots carry out suicide missions crashing their planes into US ships.
+				The US Government begins to consider nuclear warfare

+				**The Manhatten Project**

+				US research program that developed the first atomic bomb.
+Physicists Leo Szilard and Albert Einstein warned US President Franklin D. Roosevelt in 1939 that Nazi Germany were researching atomic weapons and they would start their own program.
+				Before the US entered the war it was dedication huge resources to the Manhattan Project

+**Back to Europe**

+Germany has been forced out of most of Eastern Europe with Soviet troops occupying Russia, Poland, Romania, Czechoslovakia and the Baltic States.

+			16 April - Battle of Berlin
+			The Soviets encircled Berlin and launched final assault.

+		    30 April - Hitler dies by suicide

+			2 May - Soviets seize Berlin
+			7 May - Germany officially surrenders

+			-The war in Europe ends-

+			Victors meet at the Potsdam Conference to decide Germany's fate.
+			Germany is divided up amongst the winners of the war.

+			July - US issues ultimatum to Japn - if they did not 'unconditionally surrender', they would face "prompt and utter destruction".
+Japan ignores this

+			August - Heavily bombed by the US for several months - More than 60 large industrials cities are devasted

+			6 August - US drops and atomic bomb on Hiroshima
+			9 August - US drops an atomic bomb on Nagasaki
+			2 September - Japan surrenders
+			-The war in the Pacific ends-